Black Sabbath: 1997–2006: Osbourne rejoins and Reunion

 In the summer of 1997, Iommi, Butler and Osbourne reunited to coheadline the Ozzfest tour alongside Osbourne's solo band.
 The line-up featured Osbourne's drummer Mike Bordin filling in for Ward.
 "It started off with me going off to join Ozzy for a couple of numbers," explained Iommi, "and then it got into Sabbath doing a short set, involving Geezer.
-And then it grew as it went on… We were concerned in case Bill couldn't make it – couldn't do it – because it was a lot of dates, and important dates… The only rehearsal that we had to do was for the drummer.
+And then it grew as it went on...
+We were concerned in case Bill couldn't make it – couldn't do it – because it was a lot of dates, and important dates...
+The only rehearsal that we had to do was for the drummer.
 But I think if Bill had come in, it would have took a lot more time.
 We would have had to focus a lot more on him."

 In December 1997, the group was joined by Ward, marking the first reunion of the original quartet since Osbourne's 1992 "retirement show".
 This line-up recorded two shows at the Birmingham NEC, released as the double album Reunion on 20 October 1998.
-The album reached number eleven on the Billboard 200, went platinum in the U.S. and spawned the single "Iron Man", which won Sabbath their first Grammy Award in 2000 for Best Metal Performance, 30 years after the song was originally released.
+The album reached number eleven on the Billboard 200, went platinum in the US and spawned the single "Iron Man", which won Sabbath their first Grammy Award in 2000 for Best Metal Performance, 30 years after the song was originally released.
 Reunion featured two new studio tracks, "Psycho Man" and "Selling My Soul", both of which cracked the top 20 of the Billboard Mainstream Rock Tracks chart.